Skip to main content

 The most common misconception about life insurance for children is that it won’t be needed because funeral costs are minor.
 In reality, a funeral is likely to cost in the range of $10,000.

 The other big misconception is that you shouldn’t take out a life insurance policy on a kid with medical problems because they can simply buy a policy for themselves later in life.
-However, very sick people may have trouble getting coverage at all, and when they do, it’s often expensive.
+However, very sick people may have trouble getting coverage, and when they do, it’s often expensive.
 Buying a lifelong policy now that you can pass on to them later ensures they won’t have trouble getting coverage when they need it the most.

 Now you know how life insurance for children works and why it is important.
-You more fully understand the pros and cons of such coverage as well as what options are available.
+You more fully understand the pros and cons of such coverage, as well as what options are available.
 But do you know where to find the exact policy to suit the family’s needs?

 Here at Cost-U-Less, we specialize in protecting California families just like yours.
 Ready to safeguard your children’s future like never before?
 All you have to do is call us at (800) 390-4071 or get a quick life insurance quote online.
 You can also find a Cost-U-Less office near you.